araabe2/Google-Data-Analytics-Certificate-Case-Study-Bellabeat/6 Phases.md

 - Merged all hourly data into a single dataframe
 - Removed duplicate rows from "Hourly" dataframe
 - Ignored rows containing nulls from "Hourly" dataframe, as they are all on the last day of reporting, and are only 6 values
+- Split "Hour of the Day" into its own column for Hourly Data
+- Split "Day of the Week" into its own column for Hourly Data
+- Split "Day of the Week" into its own column for Daily Activity Data
 - Results are:
   - FitBit_dailyActivity: Contains combined March/April daily data
   - FitBit_hourlyData: Contains combined March/April hourly data for all desired metrics